 Packed full of great articles, tips and advice it’s a really good gardener’s guide and the discounts page can save you pounds.

 The English Garden Magazine

-We are very proud and excited to announce that Thorndown Paints are featured in a great article by the brilliant English Garden Magazine.
+We are very proud that Thorndown Paints are featured in a great article by the brilliant English Garden Magazine.

 Editor Clare Foggett, writes with good advice on what to do in the garden while the long hot summer continues.
 While it may be difficult conditions to bring on new plants it’s the perfect weather conditions to bring colour to your garden and protect your timber products with lashings of Wood Paint.

 A very inspirational Betty had the Titchmarsh Team Treatment with fencing, brick walls, pergola and terracotta pots painted with our Greymond Wood Paint, brightening up the garden and making it easier for Betty to see.
 The beautiful Forest Henley Summerhouse was painted with Bishop Blue Wood Paint using Greymond as an accent highlight on frames.

 Having previously worked with the series over the years we were delighted to be selected as a supplier in the same year that we launched Thorndown paints.
 Ben Thornborough, Thorndown Managing Director, could even be seen on episode one helping the lovely Thea paint everything in sight.